ynput/ayon-documentation/website/docs/addon_maya_artist.md

 you are familiar with) made from pre-defined camera in scene.
 This is very useful in cases where you want to add turntable preview of your model for example.
 But it can be used to generate preview for animation, simulations, and so on.
-You can either publish review as separate subset version, or you can attach generated video to subset you are publishing - for example attach video of turntable rotation to published model as in following example.
+You can either publish review as separate product version, or you can attach generated video to product you are publishing - for example attach video of turntable rotation to published model as in following example.